o2r-project/o2r-project.github.io/_drafts/write-reproducible-manuscripts-for-copernicus-publications-journals.md

 ## Sustainable access to supplemental data

 Data published today [should](http://www.copdess.org/enabling-fair-data-project/commitment-to-enabling-fair-data-in-the-earth-space-and-environmental-sciences/) be published and properly cited using appropriate [research data repositories](https://www.re3data.org/) following the [FAIR data](https://en.wikipedia.org/wiki/FAIR_data) [principles](https://www.force11.org/group/fairgroup/fairprinciples).
-Journals require authors to follow these principles, see for example the [Copernicus Publications data policy](https://publications.copernicus.org/services/data_policy.html).
+Journals require authors to follow these principles, see for example the [Copernicus Publications data policy](https://publications.copernicus.org/services/data_policy.html) or a recent [announcement by _Nature_](#nature).
 At the same time publishers offer to store supplemental information (SI) as part of an article such as dataset files, extra figures, or extensive descriptions of experimental procedures.
 Usually only the article itself receives a digital object identifier ([DOI](https://en.wikipedia.org/wiki/Digital_object_identifier)) for long-term identification and availability.
 The DOI [minted](https://www.helmholtz-berlin.de/zentrum/locations/bibliothek/dokumentationhaupt/veroeffentlichungsverzeichnis-kopie/doi-vergabe_en.html) by the publisher is not suitable for direct access to supplemental files, because it points to a [landing](https://support.crossref.org/hc/en-us/articles/214669863-Your-landing-page) [page](https://support.datacite.org/docs/datacite-doi-display-guidelines#section-applying-the-guidelines) about the identified object.